qiangliu-sd/Java-calls-C-dll/README.md

 and QlDllC.class will be created.
 Run by typing the command:
 > java QlDllC

-you will see three successful calls, such as qlDblRetArgs().
+You will see three successful calls, such as qlDblRetArgs().
 But you will get the following error as well:
 - Exception in thread "main" java.util.NoSuchElementException: No value present at java.base/java.util.Optional.get(Optional.java:143) at QlDllC.cFuncHandle(QlDllC.java:67)